FOSSRIT/fossrit.github.io/about.md

 * Partners with [RIT Linux Users Group](https://ritlug.com/) and [Women in Computing](http://wic.rit.edu/) organizations
 * Brings industry leaders to our FOSS Talks speaker series
 * Support student and faculty projects
+* Organizes [Future is Open conference](/events/2019/10/26/the-future-is-open) to showcase open source accomplishments of students, faculty, and alums